 Daily scrums or stand-ups are regular team meetings that managers can host with team members of various departments.

-These meetings are generally held at the beginning of a working day, where employees need to provide a quick update on their progress at work and what goals they have for the rest of the day.
+These meetings are generally held at the beginning of a working day.
+Employees need to provide a quick update on their progress at work and their goals for the rest of the day.

 Remote employees or their managers can connect through various video conferencing platforms like Zoom or Skype for these meetings.

 - Managers get an overview of the day-to-day activities, progress, and level of engagement of employees

 - It helps employees set goals for themselves

 - Employees have a clear view of the day and the work that needs to be done

 Managers and remote employees can connect through various video call platforms or through calls for conducting one-on-one meetings.
 These meetings can also be held between members of the same team.